Hello my readers,

-(If you are new and not sure what i am talking about, you can sign up here to be in my insider list)
+(If you are new and not sure what I am talking about, you can sign up here to be on my insider list)

 Today I am featuring one SOLO traveler and his unique story.

-So for the past year and a half I have been traveling across various parts of Asia and Eastern Europe.
+So for the past year and a half, I have been traveling to various parts of Asia and Eastern Europe.
 Now if you don’t know me already, my name is Thiru and I guess what makes me unique to other travelers out there is that I’m actually in a wheelchair!